oxguy3/requirewhat/README.md

 # RequireWhat

-Tells you what a website's password requirements are so you don't have to guess
+A Chrome extension that tells you what a website's password requirements are so you don't have to guess

 ## Site configuration

+This extension uses a large collection of handwritten config files to define the password rules for each website.
+These can be found in the src/sites/ directory of this repository.

 ### Example